rdius/Snetoolkit/README.md

     pip install -r requirements.txt

-If you want to extract SNE (only GPE & LOC are considered) from text:
+If you want to extract SNE (only GPE & LOC are considered) from text, geocod and disambiguate them:

    ``` python
    from Snetkit import spacySne
    from Snetkit import getDefltCand